-In these stockings, the compression level is the highest in the ankle area and tends to reduce further towards the upper part of the leg.
-These socks increase mobility and for medical reasons and may require a professional fitting.
-Such stockings that end just below the knee area help prevent blood buildup in the lower legs, thus preventing swelling.
-Other types of socks that extend up to the thigh help reduce the buildup of blood in the entire portion and are said to be effective in preventing issues like orthostatic hypotension.
+In these stockings, the compression level is the highest in the ankle area and tends to reduce compression near the upper part of the leg.
+These socks increase mobility.
+Some are used for medical reasons and may require a professional fitting.
+Such stockings end just below the knee area and helps prevent blood buildup in the lower legs, thus preventing swelling.
+Other types of compression socks extend up to the thigh and help reduce the buildup of blood in the entire portion of the leg.
+They are recommended and effective in preventing issues like orthostatic hypotension.

 Anti-embolism stockings are specifically for people who are not mobile.
-These socks prevent the onset of deep vein thrombosis, and they are similar to graduated compression socks but offer varying compression levels at different parts of the leg.
+These socks prevent the onset of deep vein thrombosis.
+They are similar to graduated compression socks but offer varying compression levels at different parts of the leg.

 Non-Medical Support Socks

 The non-medical socks don’t usually require a prescription.
-They offer reduced compression to legs providing relief from aching and tired legs.
+They offer reduced compression to legs providing relief from aching, tired legs.
 These stockings provide the same compression level throughout their length and apply less pressure than the other stocking types.